osate/osate2/analyses/org.osate.analysis.flows/doc/latency.md

 Users can perform end-to-end latency analysis on a system based on these latency budget specifications.
 They can do so for a system with one layer of subsystems, or subsystems expanded by additional layers of the architecture hierarchy.
 Different subsystems can be expanded to different levels of the hierarchy.
 Examples of such models are representing conceptual, functional, and task architectures.
 The analysis result ensures that latency budgets assigned to various components due not exceed expected end-to-end latencies as specified by the latency property on various end to end flows.

 The analysis will calculate the minimum and the maximum end-to-end latency by adding up the specified latencies of all the component flow specifications and of the connections.
-Absence of a latency property on connections or flow specifications (or the absence of a flow specification on a component) is interpreted as a latency value of zero (marked as **no latency** in the report).
+Absence of a latency property on connections or flow specifications is interpreted as a latency value of zero (marked as **no latency** in the report).
+If the end to end flow refers to a component without a flow specification then we look for a latency property value on the component.

-**Note**: If the model only includes flow latency values then the analysis does not take into account any sampling, queuing, or partition latency contributions.

-###Latency Contributions by Periodic Sampling Processing
+###Sampling Latency Contribution by Periodic Sampling Processing

-In embedded systems it is common to perform periodic processing.
-Examples are displays refreshing at a specified rate, sensors sampling the physical environment at a given rate, application systems processing their input periodically (periodic threads), networks transferring data periodically (e.g., CANBus).
+In embedded systems it is common to perform periodic sampled processing.
+Examples are displays refreshing at a specified rate, sensors sampling the physical environment at a given rate, application systems processing their input periodically (periodic threads).
+This can result in a **sampling** latency contribution, i.e., the amount of time incoming data is available in the incoming port until the component is dispatched.

 The *Period* property allows users to specify the time interval at which a component executes.
-We can annotate a system, abstract, process, thread group, thread, device, component with a period.
-Note that hardware components can also contribute sampling latency (see later section).
+We can annotate a system, abstract, process, thread group, thread, device component with a period.

-An end to end flow latency is determined by the sum of processing, communication, and sampling latencies.
-For non-sampling components the sampling latency is zero.

-**Note**: In the case of a thread or device with a *Timed* Dispatch\_Protocol the period value is interpreted as the time out value and not interpreted as sampling latency contribution.

-Sampling latency contributions are affected by whether two sampling processing units are dispatched against the same clock (synchronous systems) or against different clocks (asynchronous system).

-####Asynchronous Sampling

-In the asynchronous case, the worst-case sampling latency contribution of a sampling processing unit is its period.
-This is the case when the data arrives just after the periodically sampling unit has been dispatched.
-The best-case sampling latency contribution is zero.
-This is the case when the data arrives just before the sampling unit is dispatched.
+By default, we assume that the worst-case sampling latency is the period and the best-case sampling latency is zero.
+This is the **asynchronous system** case when the data arrives just after the periodically sampling unit has been dispatched.

-####Synchronous Sampling

-In the synchronous case, the sampling latency can be reduced.
+We may also have a **synchronous system** scenario where both the sending and receiving task are dispatched according to the same clock.
+In this case, the sampling latency can be smaller.
 The second sampling unit is dispatched at the same time as the first sampling unit, i.e., their dispatch times are aligned.
 In this case, the sampling latency contribution is the difference between any processing and communication latency since the first sampling unit and the next period of the second sampling unit - effectively rounding up to the next period.
+The first sampling unit may be followed by non-sampling units before the second sampling unit.
+In this case the sum of processing and communication latencies is rounded up.

-**Note**: The effect of synchronized sampling is that the sum of processing/communication and sampling latency is the same for the best and worst case calculation.
+> The effect of sampling in a synchronized system context is that the sampling latency contribution evens out any variation in cumulative latency of incoming data, i.e., it acts as jitter buffer.
 For example, a periodic (I/O) task is sampling sensor input.
 The input is then processed by non-sampling tasks to minimize latency.
 To manage the cumulative latency variation (jitter) the output is sent to the actuator by the same I/O task at the beginning of the next frame.
-In other words, the I/O task acts as jitter buffer.

-**Note**: The first sampling unit may be followed by non-sampling units before the second sampling unit.
-In this case the sum of processing and communication latencies is rounded up to the next multiple of the second sampling unit period.

-**Note**: The cumulative processing and communication latency for the best case and worst case may round up to different multiples of sampling frames (period of the second sampling task).
+> The cumulative processing and communication latency for the best case and worst case may round up to different multiples of sampling frames (period of the second sampling task).
 This results in frame-level jitter even if the min/max cumulative processing latency differs only by a few micro seconds, e.g., if one value just below and the other just above a multiple of the sampling frame.

-**Note**: If the first sampling task is followed by an asynchronous sampling task then the processing latency and the period as sampling latency are added.
-This task then becomes the first sampling task for potential synchronous sampling.

 ####When do we have Synchronous Sampling